Table of Contents

 |All Other Fees||–||–|

-Audit related fees during the year ended December 31, 2020 include fees incurred in connection with our Prospectus and S-8 filings in 2020.
-Audit related fees during the year ended December 31, 2019 include fees incurred in connection with our S-1, S-3 and S-4 registration statements filed throughout 2019.
+Audit related fees during the year ended December 31, 2022 include fees incurred in connection with comfort letters issued in connection with our At-The-Market filing.
+Audit related fees during the year ended December 31, 2021 include fees incurred in connection with our S-8 and S-3 registration statements filed throughout 2021, including comfort letters and our At-The-Market filing.

 Audit and Non-Audit Services Pre-Approval Policy